Xeverous/filter_spirit/README.md

 **First version with graphical interface has been released!** (no icon though, can someone make me a logo?)
 [DOWNLOAD HERE](https://github.com/Xeverous/filter_spirit/releases)

 New filter features from 3.13 Echoes of the Atlas (Ritual league) update implemented.
-Currently FS supports everything except disabling non-custom alert sounds.
+3.14 (Ultimatum league) does not require any changes in program implementation.

 Message me ([/u/Xeverous](https://old.reddit.com/user/Xeverous/) on reddit or Xeverous#2151 on Discord) if you are interested in it or have any questions/suggestions/whatever.
 You can also open an issue.